-Over these ranges tripping will always occur within the time band shown on Curve No. 2, page 60.
+Over these ranges tripping will always occur within the time band shown on Curve No. 2, page 55.
 Although the time adjustment is continuous, three time bands are calibrated as shown on the curve.

+- 5. Instantaneous pick-up

+- 6. Ground current pick-up

-5. Instantaneous pick-up 4 to 12 X sensor rating
+- 4 to 12 X sensor rating

-- Ground current pick-up See table on top of trip unit or on Curve No. 2. - Ground delay time .22 to .50 seconds 13 to 30 cycles at 60 Hz
+- See table on top of trip unit

+Ground delay time

+.22 to .50 seconds 13 to 30 cycles at 60 Hz

 Six different combinations of the above trip elements are provided.
-These combinations with the corresponding Amptector I-A model designations are as follows:
+These combinations with the corresponding Amptector I model designations are as follows: